-Requesting Prior Authorization, continued A copy of the physician's order for home health visits, private duty nursing, or personal care services demonstrating the recipient has been examined or received medical consultation by the ordering or attending physician at least 30 days before initiating services and every 180 days thereafter.
-Note: See Appendix D for a blank copy of the Physician Visit Documentation Form, AHCA-Med Serv Form 5000-3502, Revised February 2013.
+Requesting Prior Authorization, continued

+A copy of the physician's visit assessment for home health visits, private duty nursing, or personal care services demonstrating the recipient has been examined or received medical consultation by the ordering or attending physician at least 30 days before initiating services and every 180 days thereafter.

+Note: See Appendix D for a copy of the Physician Visit Documentation Form, AHCA Form 5000-3502, Revised February 2013.
 The form is available by photocopying it from the appendix.
 It is incorporated by reference in Rule 59G-4.130, F.A.C.
 (This form is required to document the physician visit assessment.
-The discharge summary for initial requests after a hospital discharge or a history and physical will be accepted.)
-Note: See Appendix J for a blank copy of the Medicaid Physician's Written Prescription for Home Health Services Form, AHCA-Med Serv Form 5000-3525, Revised February 2013.
+The discharge summary for initial requests after a hospital discharge or a history and physical will be accepted).

+- For personal care services, the following supportive documentation must be furnished regarding the parent or legal guardian's availability and ability to provide care, as applicable: - Medical information validating limitations in providing care Note: See Appendix E for a copy of the Parent or Legal Guardian Medical Limitations Form, AHCA-Med Serv Form 5000-3501, Revised February 2013.
 The form is available by photocopying it from the appendix.
-It is incorporated by reference in Rule 59G-4.130, F.A.C.
-For personal care services, the following supportive documentation must be furnished regarding the parent or legal guardian's availability and ability to provide care, as applicable: - Medical information validating limitations in providing care.
-Note : See Appendix E for a blank copy of the Parent or Legal Guardian Medical Limitations Form, AHCA-Med Serv Form 5000- 3501, Revised February 2013.
-The form is available by photocopying it from the appendix.
-It is incorporated by reference in • Rule 59G-4.130, F.A.C.
-Work schedules.
-Note: See appendices F and G for blank copies of the Parent or Legal Guardian Work Schedule Forms, AHCA-Med Serv Forms 5000-3503, Revised February 2013, and -3504, Revised February 2013.
+It is incorporated by reference in Rule 59G-4.130, F.A.C. - Work schedules Note: See appendices F and G for copies of the Parent or Legal Guardian Work Schedule Forms, AHCA-Med Serv Forms 5000-3503, Revised February 2013, and -3504, Revised February 2013.
 These forms are available by photocopying them from the appendices.
-They are incorporated by reference in Rule 59G-4.130, F.A.C.
-School schedules.
-Note: See Appendix H for a blank copy of the Parent or Legal Guardian School Schedule Form, AHCA-Med Serv Form 5000-3505, Revised February 2013.
+They are incorporated by reference in Rule 59G-4.130, F.A.C. - School schedules Note: See Appendix H for a copy of the Parent or Legal Guardian School Schedule Form, AHCA-Med Serv Form 5000-3505, Revised October 2014.
 The form is available by photocopying it from the appendix.
-It is incorporated by reference in Rule 59G- 4.130, F.A.C.
-The QIO can request a copy of the assessment developed by the Florida Department of Health, Children's Medical Services (CMS) when private duty nursing or personal care services are requested for children who are enrolled in the CMS Network.
+It is incorporated by reference in Rule 59G-4.130, F.A.C. - The QIO can request a copy of the assessment developed by the Florida Department of Health, Children's Medical Services (CMS) when private duty nursing or personal care services are requested for children who are enrolled in the CMS Network.